ClodaghMurphy/Assignment/README.md

 still run on the number that was originally input.
 I debugged the code by using the exit() command that simply closes the program if the condition of a positive integer is not met.
 A line of text instructs the user to run the program again which ensures the results will be based on a positive integer.
+When I tested the program the result was always displayed with as a floating number In order to give a result of an integer with no decimal point I have used .format () command which will return a new string, a formatted version of thes tring for which it is called.
+To interpret an integer as a ﬂoat, place an "f" to the right side of the colon.
+Indicate zero decimals using .0, which will display ﬂoats as integers print ("The sum of all numbers between one and your number is {:.0f}".format(x)) Use of .format method adapted from examples in Chapter 5 Simple Functions "The Coder’s Apprentice" by Peter Spronck

 ## Project Number 2 Methodology